 Allegations of Misconduct or Abuse by Teachers

-The following actions are to be taken if an allegation is made against a member of staff:
+The following actions are to be taken if an allegation is made against a member of the Team.

 Contracting of Teachers and Selected Practices

 • When a vacancy becomes available, a clear description of the job is to be provided.
 The minimum level of personal qualities required to fill the post are to be made clear.

 • Applicants are interviewed by at least two representatives of the School.
 The information supplied by the applicant and any other information supplied on their behalf will only be seen by persons directly involved in the recruitment procedure.

 • Applicants are to supply the names of two referees who will testify as to their character, their suitability to the job and any other issues, which may affect their ability to perform the required tasks.
 At least one referee should have first-hand knowledge of the applicant’s previous work or contact with children.

 • The applicant will be required to confirm his/her identity against some documentation, which gives his or her full name and address together with a signature or photograph.

 • It is a requirement that all applicants are Garda Vetted.